KJ-Falloutlast/PDFMasterOnUbuntu-18.04/README.md

 # masterpdfeditor
-Repo for lost masterpdfeditor binaries
+This is the Repo for lost masterpdfeditor version on ubuntu-18.04, you can use it directly  with dpkg.